 Nikia Yung, multi-instrumentalist and songwriter, uses the violin in an unconventional way, bridging the gap between classical, pop and soul.
 With emotionally-charged lyrics and cinematic lines, her music is described as pure and beautiful with a touch of bold sass.
-Currently working on her 6-song EP "Wild Beasts" due out in early 2019, Yung is taking the reigns on a new sound with a bigger punch.
+Currently working on her 6-song EP "Wild Beasts" due out in 2019, Yung is taking the reigns on a new sound with a bigger punch.

-Nikia Yung grew up in a small farm town, Westminster, MD.
+Nikia Yung grew up in a small farm town, Finksburg, MD.
 Surrounded by music at an early age, Yung followed in the footsteps of her mother, a locally-renowned piano instructor with a soulful voice and gospel songwriting chops.
 Yung was immersed in music by the age of seven, studying piano and violin, competing in competitions, performing in recitals and orchestras.

 After attending the Peabody Preparatory throughout high school and beginning her bachelors in Music Performance at the Peabody Institute of Music, Yung broke ties with her home state and traveled to the University of Delaware to finish her degree.
 It was there in the practice rooms between masterclasses and rehearsals that Yung fell in love with the art of songwriting.